 Thanks to the powerful partnerships with the Madera school district, elected officials, and other public and private partners, the City of Madera voted unanimously to establish a Youth Commission on September 5, 2018.

 Youth Commissions are the voice of youth in local government.
-A recognized entity of city government, the Madera Youth Commission will be responsible for advising the Madera City Council and the Mayor on policies and laws related to young people.
+A recognized entity of city government, the Madera Youth Commission is responsible for advising the Madera City Council and the Mayor on policies and laws related to young people.
 The Commission is also charged with providing comment and recommendation on all proposed laws that would primarily affect youth before the City Council takes final action.